I3ck/lib_2d/README.md

 # lib_2d
-A c++ library for paths defined by points within the 2d space
+A c++ library for paths defined by points within the 2d space (using floating point data types)
 using Catch as testing framework https://github.com/philsquared/Catch
 ##usage
 add inc/ to your include path and include lib_2d.h within your code